 Define the audience, formulate their requirements, desires and create a design that will meet them.

 Analysis of competitors will help you in all this.
-Observe how they choose the color, style and other characteristics.
+Observe how they choose the colour, style and other characteristics.

 If you use a design that is already familiar to your audience, then it will be very easy for them to master your site.
 Unique ideas for solving their problems will help you differentiate.